Syston: Local organisations

 The Air Training Corps (ATC) is a military based youth organisation for 13- to 20-year-olds and the local squadron (No 1181 Syston Squadron) is based in the grounds of Wreake Valley Academy.

 The Syston Allotment Society works for the benefit of plot holders and the wider community at the allotment site on Upper Church Street, Syston.

+Syston Sailing Club, in Fosse Way, runs learn-to sail courses for newcomers, and racing and social sailing for members.
+It is affiliated to the RYA.